palewire/first-visual-story/readthedocs/_build/html/_sources/index.rst.txt

 - Give the charts titles
 - Display the two charts alongside one another

 Let's add labels to our axes.
-Create a new variable, ``chartLayout`` in your ``createChart`` function.
-We can then specify properties for ``xaxis`` and ``yaxis``.
-We don't have a homicide label because we'll add a title to the charts later that will take care of that.
+Create a new variable, ``layout``.
+Here, we can specify display properties for ``xaxis`` and ``yaxis``.
+We don't have a homicide label on the Y axis because we'll add a title to the charts later that will take care of that.

 .. code-block:: javascript